MoltonMontro/TestDocs/docs/source/CommandLine.rst

 Unity options
 -------------

 Unity's built-in command-line arguments take priority over *Unturned*'s equivalents.
-Some of the more relevant Unity arguments are mentioned below, but the rest can be found in the [Unity User Manual](https://docs.unity3d.com/2019.4/Documentation/Manual/PlayerCommandLineArguments.html).
+Some of the more relevant Unity arguments are mentioned below, but the rest can be found in the `Unity User Manual <https://docs.unity3d.com/2019.4/Documentation/Manual/PlayerCommandLineArguments.html>`_.

 **-batchmode**: Run in batch mode.